 You should see a list of your webpages in the results.
 If there are no results, then you know Google is having issues crawling your site.
 If you notice that there are some key pages or sections of your site missing then you know there is also an issue.

-There are a few great tools that you can use for free and should set up from the start to help you measure performance.
+There are a few great tools that you can use for free to kick start your search engine optimisation and you should set these up from the start to help you measure performance.

 Use Google Search Console

 This helps you see any technical issues with the way your law firm's website is being crawled and viewed in Google.
 It will report on any crawl errors and mobile usability issues.